 drop statements (and have the right database permissions to do so), and would likely clutter your data warehouse with objects where no one knows who made them, why, when, and whether they’re still being used or should have been dropped long ago.

 So if CTEs are out, and views are out, what’s left?

-What if instead, you could break up your query into separate queries that chained on top of each other, and they all magically re-ran as soon as you updated one of the queries?
-You wouldn’t have to comment code in and out, and could inspect how a change to your logic in an earlier query impacts both that query, and any downstream queries.
+What if instead, you could break up long CTE-based queries into separate chunks that could reference each other?
+What if they magically re-ran when you updated an upstream chunk?
+You wouldn’t have to comment code in and out, and could easily tell how changes to one part affects the others.

 Well, this is exactly what we built ⛓️ Chained SQL ⛓️ to do!

 Each SQL cell in Hex creates a named result (a “dataframe” if we’re being technical).
 Now, if you use the name of that dataframe in another SQL cell using the same data connection, you can query it as though it were an object in your warehouse.
 It Just Works™.

 Working with large datasets?
 Chained SQL is built to work seamlessly with Query Mode, allowing you to work with large data without pulling each intermediate result into memory.

 Here’s the big reveal: when you use Chained SQL, behind the scenes Hex is actually turning that reference to the upstream result into a CTE for you.
 The special sauce of your favorite warehouses (caching) will make sure these queries are run performantly.